Shedou/Installer-SH/README.md

 * Ease of use: Installing programs using Installer-SH does not require root privileges by default.
 Root privileges may be required when installing software in system mode for all users.

+* Easy management: Installed applications can be easily removed at any time thanks to the independence of the installation package.

 * Reliability and autonomy: The installation package is designed for autonomous installation of applications, which means it is suitable for use on computers without Internet access.

 * Backward compatibility: Installer-SH works starting with Debian 7 (Linux Kernel 3.2+), the installation package mainly uses GNU tools (https://www.gnu.org/software/software.html) and the 7-Zip archiver (https://7-zip.org, built into the package).
 Attention!
 Compatibility of programs packed in the Installer-SH format is on the conscience of the developer.